Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Training and Sampling Impact

 As mentioned in Section~\ref{sec:costest} we could not perform the hyperparameter search and training phases on a uniform hardware and software architecture and we estimated the tuning cost with Equation~\eqref{eq:costest}.

-Each trial can be stopped based on three conditions: an early stopping decided by the model, a poor \textsc{c2st} performance or a time limit.
-Therefore, to get an accurate estimate of the init-cost and the cost-per-step from the single-\textsc{gpu} mentioned in \ref{appendix:impact}, we needed to extract from our logs the effective number of training steps performed per trial.
+Each trial can be stopped based on three conditions: an early stopping decided by the model, a poor C2ST performance or a time limit.
+Therefore, to get an accurate estimate of the init-cost and the cost-per-step from the single-GPU mentioned in \ref{appendix:impact}, we needed to extract from our logs the effective number of training steps performed per trial.

 In addition, we also considered the parallelization scheme applied during the tuning procedure.
-One issue with \textsc{t}ab\textsc{s}yn was that we observed a general slowdown when the model was parallelized too heavily.
+One issue with TabSyn was that we observed a general slowdown when the model was parallelized too heavily.
 This issue was even more marked on datasets with a large number of columns.
-We hence reduced the number trials per \textsc{gpu} and the global number of trials to $100$ to fall back to a reasonable time for this model.
+We hence reduced the number trials per GPU and the global number of trials to $100$ to fall back to a reasonable time for this model.

-Finally, we measured cost on a typical configuration used during our tuning experiment: 8 Tesla V100-SXM2 32 \textsc{gb}.
-Considering those 8 \textsc{gpu}s, we used the following parallel allocation of trials: $64$ for \textsc{tvae} and \textsc{ctgan}, $40$ for \textsc{t}ab\textsc{ddpm}, and $16$ for \textsc{t}ab\textsc{s}yn.
+Finally, we measured cost on a typical configuration used during our tuning experiment: 8 Tesla V100-SXM2 32 GB.
+Considering those 8 GPUs, we used the following parallel allocation of trials: $64$ for TVAE and CTGAN, $40$ for TabDDPM, and $16$ for TabSyn.
 A model that can be easily parallelized during the hyperparameter tuning phase offers a cost advantage.
 It is hence important to consider this aspect during the evaluation process.
 The results are presented in Table \ref{table:tuning_cost}.

 \begin{tiny} \tabcolsep{4pt}\setstretch{1.5}

 \end{tiny}